fuiny/binarydoc-docker/README.md

 This is the docker image for BinaryDoc

-Steps
-- Build the Docker Image `./build.sh`
+Build the Docker Image
-- Start the Docker Instance `sudo docker-compose up`
-- Access the Application at http://127.0.0.1:10180/
+- `./build.sh`

 Note
-- This docker image can be used as non-production environment for FREE
+- This docker image can be used in non-production environment for FREE